nVerhasselt/React_Spring_extract_of_code/README.txt

 The front-end part is in React.js and styled components.
 The back-end is in Spring Boot.

 I can't share the whole project, it belongs to the company but I shared few parts, as an example of the code I wrote.
+I would me pleased to show it during an interview.

 I didn't study these technologies during my training, I tried to get familiar with React before the beginning of my internship.
 It wasn't easy because we were studying PHP in the same time.
 I hadn't any knowledge in Java before this.